firstdraft/appdev-lessons/lessons/photogram-gui.md

 If I scroll down farther on the photo details page, there's a section for "Comments", and I can add a new comment.
 Now, when I'm adding a new comment, I have to type in an "Author ID", which is kind of annoying.
 You have to provide a valid ID number, or it's not going to work.
 So there's a new concept of *validation*.

-**BENP: `validates` is used in this project and there are notes and examples below, but this is covered in much more detail in `data-integrity-with-validations.md` chapter: https://chapters.firstdraft.com/chapters/845, and optional project: https://github.com/appdev-projects/msm-validations**
+**BENP: `validates` is used in this project and there are notes and examples below, but this is covered in much more detail in [Data integrity with Validations][Data integrity with Validations]**

 Okay, so there's some work to be done to get here to this target.
 Believe it or not, little of this is new.
 We've done forms, we've done `params`, we've done dynamic routes, we've done `ActiveRecord`, and we've done CRUD at the `rails console` (e.g., with `.new`, then add attribute values, then `.save`).